 8-31-11 Firelane #12 390′ elevation gain, 3 miles RT

-This firelane has the most gentle incline of all, save a few short drops.
-It’s almost entirely a shaded route, which makes it a nice stroll on a hot day.
-A bronze plaque marks the spot where Firelane 12 parts company with BPA Road, explaining how this 73-acre “Hole in the Park” was saved from development in 1999 by Metro, Portland Parks and Recreation, the Friends of Forest Park, John Sherman, and generous donations from a myriad of nature lovers.
+This firelane has the most gentle incline of all.
+It’s almost entirely shaded, which makes for a nice stroll on a hot day.
+A bronze plaque marking the spot where Firelane 12 parts ways with BPA Road explains how this 73-acre “Hole in the Park” was saved from development in 1999 by Metro, Portland Parks and Recreation, the Friends of Forest Park, John Sherman, and generous donations from myriad nature lovers.
 Some of the donors are definitely keeping Portland weird (above and below).
 Firelane 12 bottoms out next to 12631 NW Creston Road.
-There is a depressing lack of parking in the confusing neighborhood (don’t believe the Thomas Guide for a second–stick to Google Maps), however a few pull outs can be claimed if you arrive early and hunt long.
-But beware, the gate is ferociously guarded by two loud mini-dogs and one fierce predator:
+There is a depressing lack of parking in that confusing neighborhood but a few pull outs can be claimed if you arrive early and hunt long.
+But beware, the gate is ferociously guarded by fierce predators:

 Okay, so maybe fierce isn’t quite the word.
 Persistent is more like it, especially as regards head scratching and tummy rubbing.
 He just can’t get enough, and he’ll tell you all about it, loudly.
 Anyway, not many dangerous predators are named Happy.